khannaveed2020/NetTrace/README.md

 - **Poor user experience** - Requires CTRL+C to stop, no progress visibility
 - **Limited logging** - No activity tracking or troubleshooting data

-NetTrace transforms `netsh trace` into an enterprise-grade tool with automatic file rotation, background operation, comprehensive logging, and true persistence that survives user sessions and system reboots.
+NetTrace transforms `netsh trace` into an enterprise-grade tool with automatic file single or `multiple file` rotation, background operation, comprehensive logging, and true persistence that survives user sessions and system reboots.

 ## Use Case & Problem Solved